urazc/OrderedWSets/README.md

 FSMInputs	Number of distinct inputs the FSM can receive.
 FSMOutputs	Number of outputs the FSM can produce.
 FSMSize	Total number of transitions (i.e., edges in the FSM graph).
-W_Time	Time (in ms or seconds) taken to construct the W-set.
+W_Time	Time (in ms) taken to construct the W-set.
-W_Memory	Memory (in bytes/KB) used during W-set construction.
+W_Memory	Memory (in MB) used during W-set construction.
 SIS_Tr	Number of inputs used for transfers during state identification.
 SIS_Size	Total number of distinct sequences used for state identification.
 SIS_Cost	Total number of inputs across all state identification sequences.
 TS_Size	Number of sequences in the final test suite.
 TS_Cost	Total number of inputs across the entire test suite.
-Algorithm	Name of the algorithm used (e.g., W, Wp, UIO, etc.).
+Algorithm	Name of the algorithm used (e.g., OWA,CWA,MWA).

 4. File Mapping: fileBindings.txt